-Designed for lawyers interested in pursuing careers in the field of information technology and cyber security, the programme trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
-The students will enjoy full access to UT services and full participation in all events of the IT Law Programme. [+]
+Designed for lawyers interested in pursuing careers in the field of information technology and cybersecurity, the program trains highly qualified IT Law experts much needed at law firms, IT companies, public agencies, international organizations, and consulting firms.
+The students will enjoy full access to UT services and full participation in all events of the IT Law Program. [+]

 The Estonian Academy of Arts offers a Master's programme in Design and Crafts, delivered in English.
 The students enter a common programme but also select a discipline: ceramics, glass art and design, jewellery and blacksmithing, textile design, leather art and accessory design, or fashion design. [+]

-The MA in Interaction Design programme focuses on human-centered design.
+The MA in Interaction Design program focuses on human-centered design.
 The ongoing evolution of smart consumer technology has increased the need for well-designed intuitive user interfaces and experiences. [+]

 We educate future interior architects.
 The programme provides the skills to analyse critically, develop and experiment with the different aspects of spatial environment creation and helps to develop a personal, creative approach. [+]